PECOS-packages/PECOS/docs/workflows/guppy-dem-decoding.md

 ## 3. Generate the DEM with gate and idle noise

-`with_idle_after_2q(1.0)` inserts an idle of that duration on both qubits after every two-qubit gate; traced identity-like gates are stripped first by default, so runtime-emitted idles are not double-counted.
+`with_idle_after_2q(1.0)` inserts an idle of that duration on both qubits after every two-qubit gate; traced `Idle` gates are stripped first by default, so runtime-emitted idles are not double-counted.

 That default matters because the trace need not be idle-free. `with_runtime(...)` selects the Selene runtime plugin that lowers and unrolls the Guppy program into